gittegit/tobira-grammar/README.md

 To import the csv file, delete all not yet learned cards by selecting all the cards which have a Due number instead of a Due date.
 After that, you can import the csv file and the learning order will be affected by the in-line added rows.

-# lessons which are done
+# lessons with new grammar points
 - Lesson 1
 - Lesson 2
 - Lesson 3
+- Lesson 4

+# lessons fixed
+- Lesson 1
+- Lesson 2